CDCgov/mycosnp-nf/docs/usage.md

 ## Pipeline parameters

-Same recommended defaults parameters are used, but full documentation on the default parameters can be viewed in the help documentation or on [mycosnp-nf wiki](https://github.com/CDCgov/mycosnp-nf/wiki/Parameter-Docs).
-You can see full pipeline parameters by using '-help' when running the workflow.
+Parameter documentation is available [here](params.md).
+You can also see full pipeline parameters by using `--help` when running the workflow:

 ```console
 nextflow run main.nf --help